connectdotz/yarn-nohoist-examples/nohoist.md

 ![standalone-2](resources/standalone-2.svg)

-With hoist, we were able to eliminate duplicate "A@1.0" and "B@1.0", while maintaining the same root `package-1/node_modules`.
-Most module crawlers/loaders/bundlers can locate modules pretty efficiently by traversing down the "node_modules" tree from the root.
+With hoist, we were able to eliminate duplicate "A@1.0" and "B@1.0", while preserving version variation (B@2.0) and maintaining the same root `package-1/node_modules`.
+Most module crawlers/loaders/bundlers can locate modules pretty efficiently by traversing down the "node_modules" tree from the project root.

 Then came the monorepo project, which introduced a new hierarchical structure that is not necessary linked by "node_modules".
 In such project, modules could be scattered in multiple locations:

 ![monorepo-2](resources/monorepo-2.svg)

 yarn workspaces can share modules across child projects/packages by hoisting them up to their parent project's node_modules: `monorepo/node_modules`.
-The optimization becomes even more prominent when child projects/packages start to depends on each other, a common pattern in monorepo projects.
+This optimization becomes even more prominent when considering these packages will most likely be dependent on each other (the main reason to have the monorepo), i.e. higher degree of redundancy.

 ### module not found!!
 While it might appear that we can access all modules from the project's root node_modules, we often build each package in its local project, where the modules might not be visible under its own node_modules.
-In addition, not all the crawlers traverse symlinks.
+In addition, not all crawlers traverse [symlinks](https://github.com/facebook/metro/issues/1).

 Consequently, workspaces developers often witness "module not found" related error when building from the child project:
   - can't find module "B@2.0" from project root "monorepo" (not able to follow symlink)